-Due to continual development and improvement, different SW versions could be found.
+Due to continual development and improvement, different SW versions can be found.
 When installing a new control unit in a system with "older" control units, you may have to update the SW in the old control units.
-It is highly recommended to have the same SW version in all control units but the SW version 2.0.x require a SW version $\geq$ 2.0.x in all control units.
+It is highly recommended to have the same SW version in all control units but the SW version 2.X.x require the same SW version in all control units.

-&lt;sup>3 Max. two 1582 boards per control unit.
+3 Max. two 1582 boards per control unit.

-&lt;sup>4 Max. one 1583 board per control unit.
+4 Max. one 1583 board per control unit.
 1583 board is not possible to use in Swedish (SBF) convention.

-&lt;sup>5 Max. four 1584 boards per control unit.
+5 Max. four 1584 boards per control unit.
 1584 board is only possible to use in Swedish (SBF) convention.

-Backwards compatibility
+3.3 Backwards compatibility

-EBL512 software version 1.xx EBL512 software version 2.0.x
+EBL512 software version 1.xx EBL512 software version \geq 2.X.x 6

-Front adhesive Type 1 (original) OK ОК
+Front Type 1 (original) OK OK

-Front adhesive Type 2 (EN54) Not OK ОК
+Front Type 2 (EN54) Not OK OK

 In SW version 1.xx, a printer could be connected to the External FBP interface board 1582.
-This option is deleted as from SW version 2.0.
+This option is deleted in SW version 2.X.
 Required actions have to be taken.